DNA Linked To Slaves From Sierra Leone Found In Maryland

 CROWNSVILLE, Md.
-(WJZ) — An archaeological discovery of major importance is made in Anne Arundel County.
+(WJZ) — An archaeological discovery of major importance has been made in Anne Arundel County.

 DNA was found on the grounds of an old slave quarter along Generals Highway.